-As a BDC for 1940 Act purposes and a RIC for U.S. federal income tax purposes, we intend to make distributions out of assets legally available for distribution on a quarterly basis to our stockholders once such distributions are authorized by our board of directors and declared by us.
+As a business development company for 1940 Act purposes and a RIC for U.S. federal income tax purposes, we intend to make distributions out of assets legally available for distribution to our stockholders once such distributions are authorized by our board of directors and declared by us.
 We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
-In addition, due to the asset coverage test that is applicable to us as a BDC, we may be limited in our ability to make distributions.
+In addition, due to the asset coverage test that is applicable to us as a business development company, we may be limited in our ability to make distributions.
 Further, if we invest a greater amount of assets in equity securities that do not pay current dividends, it could reduce the amount available for distribution.

-A failure on our part to maintain our qualification as a BDC would significantly reduce our operating flexibility.
+A failure on our part to maintain our qualification as a business development company would significantly reduce our operating flexibility.

-If we fail to qualify as a BDC, we might be regulated as a closed-end investment company under the 1940 Act, which would significantly decrease our operating flexibility.
+If we fail to qualify as a business development company, we might be regulated as a registered closed-end investment company under the 1940 Act, which would significantly decrease our operating flexibility.